loesjebo/momentary-zine/README.md

   ### Check terminal if it doesn't print

+  Check the terminal window for troubleshooting

-  Is it sent to a different printer in your installed printers?
+  Is it sent to a different printer that is in the list of installed printers on your machine?

-  Go into system settings on computer and make set the Star printer as default printer
+  > Go into system settings on computer and make set the Star printer as default printer

-  You can review pending print jobs and error in the CUPS interface to for troubleshooting: http://localhost:631/printers
+  You can also review pending print jobs and error in the CUPS interface to for troubleshooting: http://localhost:631/printers